-The possible health benefits of papaya intake include a lowered risk of heart disease, diabetes, cancer, aiding in healthy digestion, controlling blood glucose in people with diabetes, reducing high blood pressure, and ensures wound healing.
+The possible health benefits of papaya intake include a lowered risk of heart disease, diabetes, and cancer, aiding in healthy digestion, and ensuring wound healing.

-Papayas are soft and fleshy fruit that is economical and locally available.
+Papayas are soft and fleshy fruit that is easily present in any area.
 The nutrients found in papaya are thought to have a variety of health benefits.
 They help protect against numerous health conditions.

 Here are the amazing health benefits of Papaya:

 Zeaxanthin is an antioxidant found in papaya, which filters out harmful blue light rays.
 Papaya plays a protective role in eye health, and it may relieve macular degeneration.
 However, a higher intake of all fruits has been shown to lower the risk of and progression of macular degeneration.

 The risk of developing asthma is less in people who consume a high amount of nutrients.
 One of these nutrients includes beta-carotene, contained in fruits like papaya, apricots, broccoli, cantaloupe, pumpkin, and carrots.

 The antioxidant beta-carotene, found in papayas, may lower the risk of cancer.
 According to a study published in the journal Cancer Epidemiology and Prevention Biomarkers, diets rich in the antioxidant beta-carotene may play a protective role against prostate cancer among younger men.

 A deficiency or Low intake of vitamin K has been associated with a higher risk of bone fracture.
 Adequate intake of vitamin K is important for better health, as it enhances calcium absorption and may lower urinary excretion of calcium, meaning there is more calcium in the body to strengthen bones.